Christodoulos Tsigantes: Military career

 After his graduation, he returned to Athens and entered the Evelpidon Military Academy from which he graduated in 1916 with the rank of Second Lieutenant of Infantry.

-As soo as he left the School, he took part in the pro-Venizelos National Defense Movement in 1916 and fought on the Macedonian Front (1917-18) against the Germans and Bulgarians during the First World War.
+As soon as he left the School, he took part in the pro-Venizelos National Defense Movement in 1916 and fought on the Macedonian Front (1917-18) against the Germans and Bulgarians during the First World War.
 Subsequently, he took part in the Greek military mission in the Crimea in the context of the Russian Civil War, as well as in the Asia Minor Campaign as a Captain.

 On January 17, 1921, he married Maria Drakoulis, a native of Ithaca but a permanent resident of Romania, with whom he later had two boys, Gerasimos in 1924 and Eleftherios in 1935.

 On December 15, 1923, he was promoted to the rank of Major and then studied at the French War School in Paris and upon his return to Greece served in various staff positions.

 In 1934 he was promoted to the rank of Lieutenant Colonel.